jundalisay/spblist/content/en/research/einstein/relativity/section-31.md

 What is the structure of the universe?

 Non-Euclidean geometry says that outer space is not infinite <!--  without coming into conflict with the laws of thought or with experience --> (Riemann, Helmholtz).
-These questions were already answered fully by Helmholtz and Poincaré:
+These questions were already answered fully by Helmholtz and Poincaré.

 In a 2D space, flat beings with flat implements and flat rigid measuring-rods are free to move in a plane.
 For them, nothing exists outside of this plane. <!-- =  that which they observe to happen to themselves and to their flat “things” is the all-inclusive reality of their plane.
-In particular, --> The constructions of plane Euclidean geometry can be done through the rods, e.g. the lattice construction, considered in Section 24.
+In particular, -->

+The constructions of plane Euclidean geometry can be done through the rods, e.g. the lattice construction, considered in Section 24.

 Like ours, their universe extends to infinity.
 In their universe, there is room for an infinite number of identical squares made up of rods, i.e. its volume (surface) is infinite.
 - Their universe is a “plane” because they can perform the constructions of plane Euclidean geometry with their rods